A lot or a little?

 Is it any good?

 The young superheroes are somewhat appealing, but this movie falls flat on just about every other account.
 The montage scenes get old fast, and the plot is predictable and covers the usual themes of teen angst, fitting in, and finding your own gifts.
-Chevy Chase still isn't funny, Rip Torn is like a maniacal cartoon character, and Tim Allen needs to find a different niche other than family movies –- maybe some obscure indie films with more of a Napoleon Dynamite flare.
+Chevy Chase still isn't funny, Rip Torn is like a maniacal cartoon character, and Tim Allen needs to find a different niche other than family movies.

 Based on Jason Lethcoe's comic-book for young adults and featuring dated tunes by Smash Mouth, this movie is harmless fun for kids, but not a whole lot of new material here.

 Talk to your kids about ...

 Families can talk about the definition of "family."
 Does it always refer to people who are biologically related, or can it mean people who are bonded in another way (like the superheroes)?

 This movie is based on a children's book.
 What would be the challenges in adapting a children's book into movie form?